Kansas City’s pro sports teams ‘Allied for Andover’ after tornado - NewsBreak

 “We are fortunate to have these great franchises in Kansas City,” John Sherman, Chairman and CEO of the Kansas City Royals, said.
 “Together we are aligned, as advocates in our community and in the relief efforts for those impacted by the terrible destruction.”

 Support for the four franchises runs far and wide across the state.
-The teams said they wanted to help the fans who support them.Royals game moved up due to Wednesday’s forecast
+The teams said they wanted to help the fans who support them.Resources for those affected by the Andover tornado

 “Along with so many throughout the region, we are devasted to see the destruction in Andover following last week’s storm,” Clark Hunt, Chiefs Chairman and CEO, said.
 “The rebuilding is going to take time, resources, and patience.
 We are proud to join with all of the local professional teams to support those who are already helping the city, and its resilient residents in their recovery efforts.”